 Expecting the other to always ‘be there’ for you.
 It’s simply not possible when the other has his or her own life and journey, and s/he is not your mother/father.

 Taking everything another says or does personally.
 While you may be offering him or her a 'hook' to hang their stuff on, another person's 'stuff' remains their stuff, and probably says more about them than about you.

 Reacting.
 Instead, learn to respond.
 What this means is denying yourself the momentary satisfaction of blowing the other out of the water with emotional heat (you might feel it, but that doesn’t inevitably have to lead to exhibiting it), instead seeing clearly what the situation needs from you.
 You may still find you need to raise it with your partner anyway; if so, it helps if you can give yourself time to calm down so it isn't merely an attack.
 If you take time out, you may find you don't need to launch anything at him/her, but adjust an expectation of your own, or at least trace the roots of your reaction and its previous baggage (because there usually is some).

 The need to blame – self or other.
 Instead, take responsibility and change a pattern for the better.
 We’re all human and we all get it wrong sometimes as we learn, and that is simply how it is.
 Learn to love yourself; then you can love another.

-Struggling – with yourself or another – to be anything other than who you/the Other really are.
+Struggling – with yourself or another – to be anything other than who you are/the Other really is.

 But you don't have to believe me; just try it for yourself...
 And no, of course I don't manage it myself all, or even much, of the time!
 And this list clearly could go on and on, and no doubt at some stage it will.